Liberty University: Convocation

 Liberty's convocation, held at the Vines Center on Wednesdays and Fridays, is the largest weekly gathering of Christian students in America.

 Attendance is mandatory for residential undergraduate and graduate students and commuter students under 21 years of age.
 They must report to their assigned Resident Assistant and sit in their assigned section, though they may skip Convocation once per semester if they notify their Resident Assistant at least 24 hours in advance.
 They are fined $25 for each of their first two unexcused absences, and $50 for each subsequent absence.

-Commuting students over 21 are encouraged to attend.
+Commuting students are encouraged, but not required, to attend convocation.

 Convocation guests have included pastors, athletes, motivational speakers, and political speakers, who are usually conservative.
-These include former vice president Mike Pence in 2022 and Democratic senator Bernie Sanders in 2015.
+These include former vice president Mike Pence in 2022 and democratic socialist senator Bernie Sanders in 2015.